devatwork2/udacity/ud304-intro-html-css/lesson2/README.md

 ## Lesson 2 - CSS Frameworks, Responsive Layouts

-Take pride in creating and personalising your own multi-platform, responsive CSS framework for publishing your professional portfolio projects to the web.
+Create your own CSS framework to speed up your next projects.
+Use the framework to turn a portfolio mock to a functional portfolio page.

 Notes
 ----